Pavitra-dev24/Disease-Classifier/README.md

 * **Image Dataset**: CC‑BY‑4.0 ([https://www.kaggle.com/datasets/pacificrm/skindiseasedataset](https://www.kaggle.com/datasets/pacificrm/skindiseasedataset))
 * **Text Dataset**: Proprietary/curated; for research use.

-Please cite this repository if you use it:
+Please cite this repository if you use it.

-> *Your Name*.
-"Disease‑Classifier: Multi‑Modal Skin Disease Diagnosis."
-GitHub, 2025.